About 350 Bay Area

 - Dig into policy options to get real emissions reductions actions passed

-We are building a grassroots climate movement in the Bay Area & beyond that eliminates carbon pollution and presses for socially equitable solutions and a just transition to clean energy.
+We are building a grassroots climate movement in the Bay Area and beyond to eliminate carbon pollution and achieve a clean energy future with racial, economic, and environmental justice.

-All who live in the Bay Area equitably share clean air, water and soil in a healthy, thriving, and stable post-carbon future, benefiting all life.
+All who live in the Bay Area equitably share clean air, water and soil in a safe, healthy and thriving post-carbon future, benefiting all life.

 To preserve our planet, scientists tell us we must reduce the amount of CO2 in the atmosphere from its current level of over 400 parts per million to below 350 ppm.
 But 350 is more than a number—it’s a symbol of where we need to head as a planet.